OpenCDSS/cdss-learn-git/README.md

 2. Use GitHub Issues to suggest changes (preferred for small changes).
 2. Fork the repository and use pull requests.

-## Credits ##

-Maintainers:

-* Steve Malers, Open Water Foundation (@smalers)

 ## License ##

-The license is being determined as part of the OpenCDSS effort.
+The license for this documentation is the [Creative Commons CC-BY 4.0 license](LICENSE.md).
-CC BY 4.0 has been recommended.

 ## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable
+The following release notes indicate major milestones in the update history for documentation.
-(links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).
+See the Git repository issues for detailed information.

+* 2019-04-27 - Update to MkDocs 1.0.4 and opencdss.state.co.us.
-* 2017-10-23 [2,3,4,5,8,12,14] - switch to Material theme, fill out content for additional pages, fix some broken links
+* 2017-10-23 - Switch to Material theme, fill out content for additional pages, fix some broken links.
-* 2017-10-01 - initial version
+* 2017-10-01 - Initial version.